Skip to main content

 Use web assertions that assert visibility or a locator-based Locator.WaitForAsync() instead.

-Returns element specified by selector when it satisfies state option.
+Returns element specified by selector when it satisfies State option.
 Returns null if waiting for hidden or detached.

-Wait for the selector relative to the element handle to satisfy state option (either appear/disappear from dom, or become visible/hidden).
+Wait for the selector relative to the element handle to satisfy State option (either appear/disappear from dom, or become visible/hidden).
 If at the moment of calling the method selector already satisfies the condition, the method will return immediately.
-If the selector doesn't satisfy the condition for the timeout milliseconds, the function will throw.
+If the selector doesn't satisfy the condition for the Timeout milliseconds, the function will throw.

 Usage